lucasduarte/realtime-searchbox/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+To run the app you will need:

-* Database initialization
+* Rails 5

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Postgres

-* ...
+* npm

+First you'll have to run 'npm install' to install project dependencies.